elastic/cloud-on-k8s/operators/config/all-in-one-operator/README.md

-# Single namespace operator resources
+# All-in-one operator resources

+This operator deployment combines all roles in a single process.

 The following yaml files can be customized as required: